 It’s amazing how many people go into negotiations with no clear idea about their bottom line.
 “We’ll see how it goes,” seems to be the rather naïve thought and of course they leave themselves open to the risk of a really poor and unprofitable deal at the end of it.

 It is empowering to know your bottom line, especially when you have an internal agreement at senior level.
 Think about it: the other side is aggressively demanding that you improve your terms, but you know that what they are asking for is beyond your bottom line.
 Suddenly, all of their posturing and aggression can be seen for what it is and you can respond in a quiet and contemplative way, in the full and certain knowledge that you will be backed up by senior management.

 As I say – very empowering.

-But then there’s the situation where you have too many limits – every issue has a “red line”.
+But then there’s the situation when negotiating where you have too many limits – every issue has a “red line”.
 This is especially common